zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - Trauma is not what happens to you but what happens *inside* you.

+- Children, especially highly sensitive children, can be wounded in multiple
+  ways: by bad things happening, yes, but also by good things not happening, such as their emotional needs for attunement not being met, or the experience of not being seen and accepted, even by loving parents.

 - The usual conception of trauma conjures up notions of catastrophic events: hurricanes, abuse, egregious neglect, and war.
 This has the unintended and misleading effect of relegating trauma to the realm of the abnormal, the